-The purpose of a Comprehensive Sign Program (CSP) is to establish a site's overall sign design, to achieve the following:
+The purpose of a Comprehensive Signage Plan (CSP) is to establish a site's overall sign design, to achieve the following:

-- 1. Provide coordination to ensure adequate signage for all current and future commercial and industrial tenants in a particular development. - 2.
+- 1. Provide coordination to ensure adequate signage for all current and future non-residential tenants or uses in a particular development. - 2.
 Ensure visual consistency and compatibility between signs within a development with multiple tenants or buildings. - 3.
-Provide design direction for future tenants to ensure continued consistency and compatibility between signs.
+Provide design direction for future tenants to ensure continued consistency and compatibility between signs. - 4.
+Encourage unique design and provide a suitable venue for modification to standards when such modification may provide a public benefit or a unique design that an applicant may be otherwise unable to achieve solely with compliance with Village sign ordinances. - 5.
+Streamline review and approval of signs proposed in a coordinated manner, meeting the standards of this Section and the Village Appearance Plan.